-Deepika Padukone Reveals How Hubby Ranveer Singh Is Prepping For Their Wedding Anniversary
+Deepika Padukone Reveals How Hubby Ranveer Singh Has Been Prepping For Their Wedding Anniversary

 Deepika Padukone's 'Sick' Selfie

 Meanwhile, the couple recently attended a friend's wedding in Bengaluru.
 Upon their return, Deepika fell ill after having too much fun at her bestie's wedding and even posted a 'sick' selfie with a thermometer sticker.
-She captioned the post as, "When you have too much fun at your best friends wedding."
+She captioned the post, "When you have too much fun at your best friends wedding."

 On The Work Front

-Ranveer Singh will be next seen in Kabir Khan's sports drama '83 where he is playing the role of former Indian skipper Kapil Dev.
+Ranveer Singh will next be seen in Kabir Khan's sports-drama '83 where he is playing the role of former Indian skipper Kapil Dev.
 Besides this film, he is also a part of Yash Raj Film's 'Jayeshbhai Jordaar' and Karan Johar's 'Takht'.
-Deepika Padukone on the other hand, will be seen in Meghna Gulzar's 'Chhapaak' and has a pivotal role in Ranveer Singh's '83 as well.
+Deepika Padukone, on the other hand, will be seen in Meghna Gulzar's 'Chhapaak' and has a pivotal role in '83 as well.

 Deepika Padukone Reveals Why She Didn't Opt For A Live-In With Ranveer Singh